erasels/Aspiration-StS/README.md

 "Future Diary": Gain Energy at the start of each turn.
 At the start of each turn a random card in your hand is picked.
 You must play that card before any other.

+Skillbooks: These relics have effects that reference the base archetype of the character they're based on.
+Furthermore, if it's enabled in the options menu, they allow you to get cards for the character.
+Currently implemented: Ironclad, Silent, Defect, Marisa and Servant.

 ## Dependencies:
 BaseMod: https://github.com/daviscook477/BaseMod/releases
 StSLib: https://github.com/kiooeht/StSLib/releases